'COVID chat': Officials urge Americans to stay home over holiday

 One travel complication may soon be relaxed, as the U.S. Centers for Disease Control and Prevention considers shortening its recommended 14-day quarantine after potential exposure to the virus for individuals who test negative during their isolation.

-Health authorities also said this week they expect the first vaccines to win U.S. regulatory approval for distribution next month and begin to be administered to front-line healthcare workers and other high-priority individuals by mid-December.
+Health authorities also said this week they expected the first vaccines to win U.S. regulatory approval for distribution next month and begin to be administered to frontline healthcare workers and other high-priority individuals by mid-December.
 But the shots are unlikely to become widely available to the general public on demand before April or May, experts have said.

 ANTIBODY TREATMENTS